panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 ```html
 <input ref="checked" type="checkbox" />
 ```

+`checked` ref is assigned with a boolean value indicating whether the checkbox is checked or not.

  If `checked` bus ref is `true` &mdash; the checkbox is checked, if `false` &mdash; unchecked.